-- The discount rate was updated each year based on the S&P Municipal Bond 20-Year High Grade Index. - The healthcare cost trend assumption was updated each year. - For the July 1, 2017 measurement date assumptions for salary, mortality, withdrawal and retirement were updated based on new PSERS assumptions and the percent married at retirement assumption was lowered from 33% to 20 % due to actual experience.
+- The discount rate was updated each year based on the S&P Municipal Bond 20-Year High Grade Index. - The healthcare cost trend assumption was updated each year. - For the July 1, 2018 measurement date the assumptions for salary, mortality, withdrawal and retirement were updated based on new PSERS assumptions.